 CHECK_FOR_HEADER=TRUE under that source or source type's stanza in

-CHECK_FOR_HEADER=FALSE to turn off automatic header-based field extraction for a source or source type.
+To turn off automatic header-based field extraction for a source or source type, set

 Important: Changes you make to

-props.conf (such as enabling automatic header-based field extraction) won't take effect until you restart Splunk.
+props.conf (such as enabling automatic header-based field extraction) won't take effect until you reload Splunk.

 Note: CHECK_FOR_HEADER must be in a source or source type stanza.